BANGAUTOGLASS

 Bang AutoGlass provides mobile auto glass service — meaning a technician comes to you, whether you're at home, at work, or anywhere else that's convenient.
 There's no need to arrange a tow or figure out how to drive a vehicle with a shattered back window.
 If you're in Arizona or Florida, Bang AutoGlass handles mobile rear glass replacement throughout both states.

 1. Check your insurance coverage.
 Comprehensive auto insurance often covers rear glass replacement, sometimes with no out-of-pocket cost to you depending on your deductible.
-If you haven't started a claim yet, Bang AutoGlass can assist you with the process — helping you understand what information you'll need and walking you through the steps, though the claim itself is filed by you as the policyholder.
+If you haven't started a claim yet, Bang AutoGlass can assist you with the process — helping you understand what information you'll need and walking you through the steps.

 2. Schedule your appointment.
 Next-day appointments are available when scheduling allows.
 Appointments are booked in advance, so reaching out promptly means less time with a compromised rear window.